Students on the AMC have desired 24/7 late night access for many years and now HSL delivers!

 - Library staff will check for and ask to see University badge IDs

 Any person lacking the proper University campus badge ID will be directed to exit the facility immediately after closing times.
 Library staff will come around and do this after our service desk closes.
+Public and non-affiliated users are expected to exit the library at the posted closing times.

 University users in the library who suspect unauthorized individuals are in the facility after closing should contact campus Police at 303-724-4444.